Managing editor of the Dawson Creek Mirror, Northern Horizon and Pipeline News North going for the last decade.

 chased jewel thieves in his car into oncoming traffic, walked out of grow-ops as they are being raided, founded a theatre company, played Petruchio (also on the Royal Manitoba Theater stage 4.5 stars), been on set with Robin Williams, firefighter 2002-04, Food Bank President x2, Brook Chamber of Commerce Vice President.

 Has issued tickets to drivers refusing to accept them from officers of the law, and given rides to convicted kidnappers of children who were erroneously released into his care, coached two years of minor hockey and minor football, and was named the City of Brooks Centennial Citizen of the Year in 2005.

 His fidelity to the written word is tangible.
-Degree in Literature with a focus on their ‘the big three’ as well as both Canadian and World writing – and then simply literature, poetry, and media.
+Degree in Literature with a focus on their ‘big three’ (Chaucer, Shakespeare, Milton) as well as both Canadian and World writing – and then simply all literature, poetry, and media.

 Minor degree focus in psychology, politics, theatre, and game theory.
-English lit. degree is too complicated to break down in this bio.
+Full degree is too complicated to break down in this bio.